 Those 'other' projects included the cacophonous behemoth that was Bellowhead, the band that managed to sell more copies of an independently released folk album than any other to date.
 The album in question being 'Hedonism' (Navigator 2010), recorded in Abbey Road Studios and produced by John Leckie.
 They took 'folk' ever nearer to the mainstream and became one of the biggest touring acts in the UK for their final few years.
 They made one album with a major label, 'Revival' (Island 2014), their last offering to the world before splitting in 2016.
 The band made a huge impact on the UK folk and roots scene and enjoyed appearances on 'Later... with Jools Holland' as well as headline slots at many festivals.

 In 2017, folk-rock pioneers Steeleye Span head-hunted Benji for their new line up, 40 years after his Dad, John, was in the band.
-Regular tours have occurred since, with 2019 being a big year for the band's 50th Anniversary.
-A new album, 'Est'd 1969' was released that year as well and the band continue to tour into the new decade.
+Regular tours ensued with 2019 being a big year, as the band celebrated their 50th Anniversary and released a new album, 'Est'd 1969'.
+After an enjoyable stint Benji has now left the band.

-Benji worked extensively with Seth Lakeman, featuring on his Mercury Prize nominated 2004 release 'Kitty Jay'.
-This led to much live work and Benji became a member of Seth's band between 2009 and 2012, contributing to his long players 'Freedom Fields' (Relentless 2007) and ‘Hearts and Minds’ (Relentless 2010).
+Benji is working again with Seth Lakeman, featuring on his new album 'Make Your Mark' and touring with his band in 2022.
+Benji featured on 2004 mercury Prize nominated release 'Kitty Jay', this led to much live work and Benji became a member of Seth's band between 2009 and 2012, contributing to his long players 'Freedom Fields' and ‘Hearts and Minds’; their long time collaboration continues.

 Faustus, of which one third is Benji, were dubbed 'bloke folk' by one reviewer and continue to create innovative and energetic renditions of traditional songs, the latest collection being on 'Death and Other Animals' (Westpark 2016) produced by Rupert Christie whom Bellowhead had worked with on Revival.